rancher/docs/content/rancher/v2.x/en/installation/ha/rke-add-on/api-auditing/_index.md

 >
 >Please use the Rancher helm chart to install HA Rancher.
 For details, see the [HA Install - Installation Outline]({{< baseurl >}}/rancher/v2.x/en/installation/ha/#installation-outline).
 >
->If you are currently using the RKE add-on install method, see [Migrating from a RKE add-on install]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.
+>If you are currently using the RKE add-on install method, see [Migrating from an HA RKE Add-on Install]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.

 If you're using RKE to install Rancher, you can use directives to enable API Auditing for your Rancher install.
 You can know what happened, when it happened, who initiated it, and what cluster it affected.
 API auditing records all requests and responses to and from the Rancher API, which includes use of the Rancher UI and any other use of the Rancher API through programmatic use.